The best homemade strawberry jam that’s easy to make with only four ingredients! Full of fresh sweet berry flavor, it beats out store bought any day.

 Let the jars sit on the counter for 24 hours before storing so the jam sets properly.
 Seal tightly to prevent mold, then store in the fridge for up to 3 weeks or in the freezer up to a year.
 This jam is not shelf life friendly since we are not canning it.

-More strawberry recipes to enjoy include strawberry crepes, strawberry sour cream cake and this classic strawberry shortcake recipe!
+More strawberry recipes to enjoy include strawberry crepes, strawberry sour cream cake and this strawberry shortcake with angel food cake!

 More Strawberry Recipes